-The S(0), S(180) and S(360) responses are compared to each 35 other and should be similar if the atmosphere was stable during calibration.
-The responses are used to determine a calibration parameter to increase the accuracy of the sensor.
+The S(0), S(180) and S(360) responses should be similar if the atmosphere was stable during calibration.

-The instrument response to the same light intensity with varying polarization constitutes its sensitivity to polarization.
-40
+The instrument response to the same light intensity with 40 varying polarization constitutes its sensitivity to polarization.

 There are several key factors involved in this approach.
-First, polarization parameters of laser light (degree and direction of linear polarization) are not affected by a clear atmosphere, even if its intensity changes between the surface and TOA.
-This can be confirmed in detail using polarimetric data 45 from existing spaceborne sensors (e.g. PARASOL) over clear-sky ocean scenes, and modeling results using radiativetransfer approach.
-Second, the calibration measurements are relative-the response of the spaceborne sensor should be the same at polarizations direction 0°, 180° and 360°.
-This 50 restricting condition provides a quantitative measure of verification accuracy and normalization reference for entire calibration cycle.
-Third, although the Earth's atmosphere attenuates intensity of the laser beam, during short time intervals (e.g. 5-10 seconds) the atmospheric conditions do not change, 55 and beam intensity should be as stable on orbit as it is on the ground.
+First, polarization parameters of laser light (degree and direction of linear polarization) are not affected by a clear atmosphere, even if its intensity changes between the surface and 45 TOA.
+This can be confirmed in detail using polarimetric data from existing spaceborne sensors (e.g. PARASOL) over clear-sky ocean scenes, and modeling results using radiativetransfer approach.
+Second, the calibration measurements are relative-the response of the spaceborne sensor should be the 50 same at polarizations direction 0°, 180° and 360°.
+This restricting condition provides a quantitative measure of verification accuracy and normalization reference for entire calibration cycle.
+Third, although the Earth's atmosphere attenuates intensity of the laser beam, during short time intervals 55 (e.g. 5-10 seconds) the atmospheric conditions do not change, and beam intensity should be as stable on orbit as it is on the ground.
 For relative measurements, only stability of the beam intensity is required, not the absolute radiance.
-The described approach should be applicable to various wavelengths with a focus in the blue wavelength range, where the sensitivity to 60 polarization is usually at the largest levels.
+The described approach should be applicable to various wavelengths with a 60 focus in the blue wavelength range, where the sensitivity to polarization is usually at the largest levels.

 Calibration of Optics Degradation:

 The ground-based laser system can be used to verify sensor spectral response on orbit by using lasers with different wavelengths or a tunable laser.
-In this case, the beam polarization 65 is not required, and expanded, uniform, and non-polarized beam is pointed at and transmitted to on orbit sensor during nighttime clear atmosphere conditions.
+In this case, the beam polarization is not required, and expanded, uniform, and non-polarized beam is pointed at and transmitted to on orbit sensor during nighttime clear atmosphere conditions.
 As an onboard radiometer observes the laser signal, with its line-of-sight coaligned with laser beam vector (sensor pointing), the wavelength of the laser beam is alternated between blue and near-IR within short time intervals (e.g. 5-10 seconds).
 The spectral calibration measurements comprise a ratio of instrument response in blue to its response in near-IR wavelengths as function of time from mission start date (generally, degradation in near-IR is negligible), and the spectral calibration measurements are therefore relative.
 Atmospheric correction must be applied depending on the wavelength to improve accuracy of sensor calibration.
-Additionally, it is possible to map Relative Spectral Response (RSR) of narrowband and hyperspectral instruments by tuning the laser wavelength fast (seconds) around the central wavelength.
-To make measurement relative, it should be normalized to the sensor response at the central wavelength.
+Additionally, Relative Spectral Response (RSR) of narrowband and hyperspecral instruments can be mapped by tuning/changing the laser wavelength fast (seconds) around the central wavelength of the RSR, and differencing the on-orbit instrument responses.
+To make the calibration relative, all measurements should be normalized to the sensor response at the central RSR wavelength.